Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

-It is worth mentioning that \cref{eq:HSI} has an emergent U(2)$\times$U(2) symmetry - independent spin-charge rotations in the $\alpha=1,2$ orbitals - that is higher than the U(2) symmetry of \cref{eq:H01v,eq:HI1v}.
-It is not surprising that a single-impurity model has a higher symmetry than its lattice version.
-If $J=0$, there would be no Hund's coupling $J_H$, and $\hH_{\rm SI}$ would have a U(4) symmetry, as expected in a four-flavor Anderson impurity model without multiplet splitting.
+It is worth mentioning that \cref{eq:HSI} has an emergent U(4) symmetry because the four flavors of $f$-electrons are symmetric under permutations.
+It is not surprising that a single-impurity model has a higher symmetry than its lattice version. $J_H$ lowers the symmetry of the single impurity model to U(2)$\times$U(2), while since it is weak compared to other energy scales, we will mainly focus on the U(4) symmetric model in the main text.